TheWidlarzGroup/react-native-video/README.md

 - Remote video and Local media sources are the priority
 - Expansion files not supported
 - Only ExoPlayer and native iOS player support
+- Only supports hls (and dash - Android Only)

 Requires react-native >= 0.50.0, no backward compatibility.